 How could we ever doubt His tender mercies, His willingness to give us "all things"?

 Dear Father, I cannot fathom the love You have shown by sending Your Son to die for me.
-Give me grace to live with the assurance of Your amazing love.
+Help me to live with the continual awareness of Your amazing love.

 "He who did not spare his own Son, but gave him up for us all-how will he not also, along with him, graciously give us all things?"
 (Romans 8:32).